 - General information about support possibilities regarding housing in Frankfurt:

-- Termination protection for tenants during Corona pandemic:
+- Termination protection for tenants during Coronavirus pandemic:

-- no termination for rent debts from 1st April to 30th June 2020 based on loss of income due to the Corona pandemic
+- no termination for rent debts from 1st April to 30th June 2020 based on loss of income due to the Coronavirus pandemic

 - Rent debts must be paid by 30 June 2022

 - More information: https://www.bmjv.de/DE/Themen/FokusThemen/Corona/Miete/Corona_Miete_node.html

 - The Housing Office of the City of Frankfurt informs tenants about protection against dismissal during the Coronavirus pandemic: https://frankfurt.de/themen/planen-bauen-und-wohnen/wohnen/mietrechtliche-beratung/mietschulden-waehrend-der-corona-krise